 See the full pricing scale below, published by the Influencer Marketing Hub, showing how much money you can make on Instagram according to type of influencer.

 To find brands to work with, you can join varying Influencer Marketplaces, tag the brands you love, or email them directly with an influencer media kit.
 Think of a media kit as a digital showcase of your work and insights into your audience demographics, follower count, engagement rates and unique value proposition.
-You can create a media kit using a portfolio website template or make a PDF with Canva and Etsy.
+You can create a media kit using a portfolio website template or make a PDF with Etsy.

 02. Get paid by Instagram as a Creator